-The Lone Tree Link is a free service funded through a public-private partnership that provides both fixed route and on-demand service.
-The fixed route shuttle, The Link Circulator, was established in 2014 and connects key employment centers along Park Meadows Drive with restaurants, retail, and the RTD transit system via the Lincoln Station.
-The Link On Demand program, established in 2017 in partnership with Uber, provides door-to-door on-demand shuttle service anywhere within City limits.
-Initially residents could request service through the Uber app by selecting the Link On Demand option.
-Following a successful one-year pilot, the Link On Demand service began in 2019 with a new City app and call-in service.
+The Lone Tree Link is a service funded through a public-private partnership that provides free on-demand transit.
+In 2014, the Link Circulator was established as a fixed route shuttle, connecting key employment centers along Park Meadows Drive with restaurants, retail, and the RTD transit system via the Lincoln Station.
+In 2017, the Link On Demand transit program established a partnership with Uber, providing door-to-door on-demand shuttle service anywhere within City limits, residents and visitors would request service through the Uber app by selecting the Link On Demand option.
+Following a successful pilot, the Link On Demand service began a partnership with VIA Mobility, featuring a new smart phone application for requesting service as well as a call-in dispatch service.

 RTD also provides both FlexRide service and Access-a-Ride service.
-FlexRide is a personalized destination-to-destination bus service that travels within select RTD service areas, while Access-a-Ride provides transportation assistance to passengers with disabilities who are unable to use regular buses and qualify under American Disability Act (ADA) guidelines.
+FlexRide is a personalized destinationto-destination bus service that travels within select RTD service areas, while Access-a-Ride provides transportation assistance to passengers with disabilities who are unable to use regular buses and qualify under American Disability Act (ADA) guidelines.